 Map of Beaumont Hamel and surrounding area

 Leaving Beaumont Hamel westwards on the D163 in the direction of Auchonvillers, this road leads across the 1916 battlefield, crossing first the German and then the British lines.
-Near the village was the Hawthorn Redoubt, a strong position in the German line, and this was where one of the mines was exploded on the 1st of July 1916.
+Near the village was the Hawthorn Redoubt, a strong position in the German line, and this was where one of the mines was exploded ahead of the British attack on the 1st of July 1916.
+The video below shows the view from the crater on Hawthorn Ridge, initially looking towards the Sunken Lane where troops gathered before the attack, and now also the site of a memorial and Beaumont Hamel British Cemetery (see later), then swinging back to view the crater as it is today.

-The detonation was famously captured on film by Geoffrey Malins.
-The crater blown at the Hawthorn Redoubt can still be seen today.
-The site of this is marked by a clump of bushes and trees on the skyline to the left of the road.
-A narrow steep track leads to the crater from the left side of the D163 road, before you reach the Argyll & Sutherland Highlanders Memorial.
-The view from here, over the British positions, shows the advantage the Germans had.
+The detonation was famously captured on film by Geoffrey Malins, and the crater blown at the Hawthorn Redoubt can still be seen today.
+The site of this is marked by a clump of bushes and trees visible on the skyline to the left of the road.
+Recently, extensive work has been done to make this site more accessible to the battlefield visitor, by the Hawthorn Ridge Crater Association.
+New steps have been installed leading up from the road, and a track up to and around the crater itself, with undergrowth cleared to make the crater itself more visible.

 Lieutenant-General Hunter-Weston, the Corps commander here, originally wanted to blow the mine four hours before the infantry attack.
 This was vetoed because the Germans had proved better at occupying mine craters than the British.
 The mine was blown at 7.20 a.m. – 10 minutes before Zero Hour.
 The other mines on the 1st of July 1916 were blown at 7.28 a.m. just 2 minutes before the infantry attacked at 7.30 a.m.
 This meant that the Germans here had good warning of the attack, and they were able to man the front line trenches, often standing in front and firing at the attackers.
 They also shelled the attackers.

-Just a little further along the D163 on the right hand side is a large memorial and a British war cemetery.
+After returning from the crater to the road, just a little further along the D163 on the right-hand side is a large memorial and a British war cemetery (Beaumont Hamel British Cemetery, pictured above).

 Argyll & Sutherland Highlanders Memorial